 - The Advanced search gives you extra options.
 It allows you to refine the search by limiting the search to articles, files or news items, and by specifying specific categories, article types and keywords.
-It also allows you to search on when an article, file or news item was created.
-It also allows you to search attached files or custom fields. - In the Admin area the article and file filter options on the Knowledgebase also provide a type of search
+It also allows you to search on when an article, file or news item was created. - In the Admin area the article and file filter options on the Knowledgebase also provide a type of search